Penn State - Human Resources

 7. In order to facilitate the administration of tenure review procedures, the following apply:

-This special exception would be for one academic year for a provisional faculty member seeking tenure, and would normally be granted only once.
+Faculty are eligible to stop the tenure clock for one year for each occurrence during the period leading up to tenure, for a maximum total of two years.
 During this period the faculty member would not be evaluated according to the tenure guidelines, and the year would not be counted toward the provisional period.

 This staying of the tenure provisional period is not necessarily linked to a leave of absence with or without salary.